Cloud Concepts AWS Global Infrastructure AWS Well-Architected Framework

-AWS has a lot of certifications and a set of them together defines a Role.
+AWS has a lot of certifications and a few of them together defines a Role.
 You can see all the journeys here.
 As soon as you are prepared, you can schedule your exam here.
 Two important benefits are 30 minutes more if you are not a native English speaker, and 50% in your next test.

 The first step to start your journey is creating your account to do your tests.
 AWS has a HowTo for it.
 Don't forget to not use the root to do your tasks.
-You have to create an AWS IAM service by AWS Management Console.
+You have to create user in AWS IAM service by AWS Management Console.
 The default region available to the user is North Virginia.

 Cloud Concepts